jonaprieto/specs/src/architecture/conceptual-context.md

 <!-- What if the title goes to the point directly, "Agents in a world" -->

-The Anoma architecture operates on the basis of *[agents](../glossary.md#agents) in a [world](../glossary.md#world)*.
+The Anoma architecture operates on the basis of *[agents](../glossary.md#agents)*.
 The architecture does not presume any sort of global view or global time.
 It also does not presume any particular _motivations_ of agents, but rather describes the state of the [system](../glossary.md#system) as a function of the decisions taken by agents over (partially ordered) time.

-0. *Agent* is a primary notion in the Anoma protocol that aims to extend/replace the notion of _process_ in the distributed systems.
+1. *Agent* is a primary notion in the Anoma protocol that aims to extend/replace the notion of _process_ in the distributed systems.

-1. _Agents_ are assumed to have the ability to:
+2. _Agents_ are assumed to have the ability to:
    - generate local randomness,
    - locally store and retrieve data,
    - perform arbitrary classical computations,